plancake/official-api-kit-php/README.txt

 In order to use this, you need to get an API key here: http://www.plancake.com/api-documentation

 To get started, have a look at the Example.php file and explore the public methods of the PlancakeApiClient class.
+You can run the example, by launching: php Example.php

 Please use the API reference for more details: http://www.plancake.com/api-documentation